ShHaWkK/eye_tracking/README.md

 ## Installation

 1. Clone this repository
-2. Create a virtual environment: ‘python -m venv venv’
+2. Create a virtual environment: `python -m venv venv`
-3. Enable virtual environment: ‘venv Scripts Activate’
+3. Enable virtual environment: `venv Scripts Activate`
-4. Install dependencies: ‘pip install -r requirements.txt’
+4. Install dependencies: `pip install -r requirements.txt`

 ## Usage

-Run the main script: ‘python main.py’
+Run the main script: `python main.py`

-Press 'q' to exit.
+Press `q` to exit.

 ## Project Structure

 ## Explanation of the Parameters

 The project uses multiple parameters to adjust the sensitivity of fatigue detection and engagement.
-These parameters are configurable in the ‘FatigueDetector’ class and can be modified to meet specific user needs.
+These parameters are configurable in the `FatigueDetector` class and can be modified to meet specific user needs.

 | Parameter   | Description   | Default value |
 |-----------------------------|-----------------------------------------------------------------------------------------------------------------|--------------------|